Applying for Membership

 We request potential students make an appointment to observe training, prior to applying for admission to the dojo.
 Visitors are asked to arrive at the dojo no later than 15 minutes prior to the start of practice, in order to allow time for introductions and a quick explanation of what they will be watching.
 At the conclusion of practice, there is adequate time to discuss the class more completely, and to conduct an admission interview, should the guest decide to apply for membership.
 The interview is intended to ensure that the expectations of the dojo and the prospective student are in harmony.
 Questions are encouraged.

 Students of a traditional dojo recognize that membership dues support the existence of the dojo, and are not simple payments in exchange for instruction.
 An individual membership is $125 per month, while a family membership — which can include a spouse and dependents over the age of 14 years — is $195 per month.
-Discounted rates are available for commuting students more than a 45-minute drive from the dojo and able to train at no more than half the available practices, and for full-time college students.
+Discounted rates are available for commuting students more than a 45-minute drive from the dojo and able to train no more than once per week, and for full-time college students.
 New students can commence training at any time, with the first month’s dues prorated to the point of the month the member begins training.
 New members must also designate a bank account from which subsequent dues will be submitted by means of Electronic Funds Transfer (EFT).
 We do not use contracts.
 EFT arrangements can be changed or stopped at any time, provided written notice is submitted to the dojo prior to the 25th of the month, in order to effect changes for the subsequent month.

 Fees are paid to the central office of our martial arts organization for yudansha (black-belt) grade promotions in aikijutsu, and for licenses in kenjutsu.

 Required Training Equipment

 • Aikijutsu: New members of the aikikai need only a judo-style uniform and a pair of zori (Japanese sandals), both of which are available through the dojo for a total of $100 to $125, depending on size.